dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 ---
 layout: post
-title: "The Highs & Lows of Crystal - an intro to Crystal Lang"
+title: "The Highs & Lows of Crystal - an Introduction to Crystal Lang"
 description: "Crystal Language claims to be as fast as C and as easy to learn as Ruby.
 Here, I put it to the test and give my 2 cents!"
 date: 2017-06-21 15:54
 category: Technical Guide